jolicode/elastically/README.md

 ### `Factory::CONFIG_DENORMALIZER` (optional)

-A `DenormalizerInterface` compatible object that will by used both on search.
+A `DenormalizerInterface` compatible object that will by used on search results to build your objects back.

 If this option is not defined, the factory will fallback to `Factory::CONFIG_SERIALIZER` option.